psi-consortium/psi/doc/PSI/PSI-TOD/operations/TOD-02-04-01-Create_Product_Offering.md

 **Main operation**

-Creates a new product offering with product price, SLA, etc. via a standard interface specification.
+Creates a new product offering with product price, SLS, etc. via a standard interface specification.

 > Note: It is possible to create a product offering which will be available in the future by setting the *validFor* property with a future time reference.